 Sponsorship is not required for students applying for admission to the Master of Theological Studies program.

-Normally, Anglican students preparing for ordination will be recommended for theological training by the Advisory Committee on Postulants for Ordination (A.C.P.O.).
+Normally, Anglican students preparing for ordination in any degree program will be recommended for theological training by the Advisory Committee on Postulants for Ordination (A.C.P.O.).
 Students who are applying for admission to the M.Div. program do so by fulfilling the admission regulations which follow.